TondinL/KR---PE/reichenbach/README.md

 ### 10. Solution

+- a.
+For the first we have 6/6 options.
+The second and the third die needs to be the same value of the first one, so 1/6 * 1/6.
+For choosing the fourth one, the first of the second triad, we have 5/6 options, becouse in need to be different from the first triad.
+The fifth and the sixth also can be 1/6 numbers. <br> We have (1/6) * (1/6) * (5/6) * (1/6) * (1/6), we also need to multiply for (6!/(3!*3!)) to consider all the different orders of rolls and to divide for 2!, becouse we are overcounting the cases where we get for example 3 as the number of the first triad and for example 4 as the number of the second one, and vice versa. <br> The final probability is given by 0.0064.
+- b.
+For this point we will compute the probability with the frequentist approach.
+We have 6 different options for the triad and (6 choose 3) different arrangement of position for the rolls to give the triad number.
+For choosing the remaining three number we split in two cases, one where whe have three distinct numbers and one where we have a couple and a distinct number (both from the couple and from the triad).
+For the first case we have 5 options for the first, 4 for the second and 3 for the third, all divided for 3! (different arrangements), for the second case we have 5 different options for the number of the couple, and (3 choose 2) ways to arrange it in the remaining three positions.
+For the last number we have 4 options.
+The total number of possibile outcomes is given by 6^6. <br> the chanche of having a number hit exaclty thrice is 0.051.

 ### 11. The Letters of the Red-Headed League
 Holmes dispatches 20 distinct letters to 12 unique informants, each landing randomly.
 What’s the chance 4 get exactly 2 letters and 3 get exactly 4, the rest empty-handed?
 Deduction: Trace the mail as if thwarting a league plot.